KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Add a simpler way to declare new builtin functions

 * Add functions to convert a value to some type.
 That way we can get rid of all custom pattern matching and havn nice dedicated type errors.

 * Add real iterators (generators) to the language.